Peter Conover Hains: Postbellum career

-Later life
+Later life and World War I

-On August 15, 1908, two of his three sons, Peter C. Hains II and Thornton Jenkins Hains, a well-known author of sea stories, were involved in the murder of William E. Annis at the Bayside Yacht Club, Long Island.
+On August 15, 1908, two of his three sons, Peter C. Hains Jr. and Thornton Jenkins Hains, a well-known author of sea stories, were involved in the murder of William E. Annis at the Bayside Yacht Club, Bayside, Queens, New York City.
 The crime, and the subsequent separate trials for the brothers, became one of the notorious cases of its day, front-page news across the country.
-Thornton was acquitted in January 1909; Peter was convicted of manslaughter in May 1909 and sent to Sing Sing, but, on General Hains' appeal, was pardoned by the Governor of New York in 1911.
-The General spent much of his savings financing the defense of his sons.
+Thornton was acquitted in January 1909; Peter was convicted of manslaughter in May 1909 and sent to Sing Sing Prison, but, on Hains' appeal, was pardoned by John Alden Dix, Governor of New York, in 1911.
+Hains spent much of his savings on financing the defense of his sons.

-In recognition of his long and distinguished career, General Hains was promoted to major general on the retired list in 1916.
+In recognition of his long and distinguished career, Hains was promoted to major general on the retired list in 1916.

 He was recalled to active duty during the First World War, in September 1917, at the age of 77.
 He served as the chief engineer for the Norfolk Harbor and River District and then as chief engineer for the Eastern Division of the Corps of Engineers.
 He left active duty in the fall of 1918.

 Hains was the oldest officer to serve on active duty since Major General John E. Wool retired in 1863 at the age of 79.
 (The oldest active duty officer in the history of the U.S. Army was Brevet Brigadier General John Walbach who died on active duty in 1857 at the age of 90.)
-He was also, probably, the only person to serve on active duty with the U.S. Army in both the American Civil War and the First World War.
+He was likely the only person to serve on active duty with the U.S. Military in both the American Civil War and the First World War.

-General Hains died at Walter Reed Hospital on November 7, 1921, and was buried in Arlington National Cemetery.
-His widow died in 1925 and was buried beside him.
+General Hains died at Walter Reed General Hospital on November 7, 1921, and was buried in Arlington National Cemetery.
+His wife, Virginia Pettis Jenkins Hains (1840–1929), daughter of Rear Admiral Thornton A. Jenkins, was buried beside him.

 He was a member of the Military Order of the Loyal Legion of the United States and the Military Order of Foreign Wars.

-Honors

-Hains Point in Washington is named in memory of General Hains.

-The honor of oldest Army officer to serve belongs to Hains, who was in uniform at the age of 76.
-He was a classmate of George Armstrong Custer at West Point and ordered the first shot fired by the Union artillery at the Battle of Bull Run.
-He retired in 1904, was recalled to duty twelve years later for service during World War I, the only Civil War Officer to see duty in World War I.

-Military family
+Family and legacy

 His sons, John Power Hains and Peter Hains Jr., were both army officers.
-His grandson and namesake, Peter C. Hains, III, was also a major general in the U.S. Army.
+His grandson and namesake, Peter C. Hains III, was also a major general in the U.S. Army and competed in the 1928 Summer Olympics.
 All are buried at Arlington National Cemetery.
-Further, his greatgrandson, Peter C. Hains IV, COL USA and great-greatgrandson, John Power Hains II, MAJ USA served as Army officers while another great-greatgrandson, Paul Hains, LT.
-COL USA served as an Army National Guard officer.
+Further, his great-grandson, Col. Peter C. Hains IV, and great-great-grandson, Maj.
+John Power Hains II, served as Army officers while another great-great-grandson, Lt.
+Col. Paul Hains, served as an Army National Guard officer.